Neural-Systems-at-UIO/QUINT_workflow/docs/Ilastik.rst

 The best approach depends on the appearance of the labelling in the images and is determine by trial and error.

-1. The first approach is quick and easy, and is the method of choice as long as it produces satisfactory output.
-It is best for images where there are clear differences in the colour, intensity and / or texture of the features-of-interest (e.g. cells) relative to the background and other structures.
+1. The first approach is quick and easy, and is the method of choice as long as it gives satisfactory output.
+It is best for images where there are clear differences in the colour, intensity and / or texture of the features (for example, labelled cells) relative to the background and other structures.
 For example:

 |image5|

-2. The second approach is more time consuming, but may give a better result if there is non-specific labelling in the image with a similar appearance to the labelling-of-interest.
+2. The second approach is more time consuming, but may give better results if there is non-specific labelling that has a similar appearance to the labelling-of-interest.
 This is because the Object Classification Workflow can filter out non-specific labelling based on object level features such as size and shape.
-An example is cells and edge staining of similar colour and intensity, that are both extracted by Pixel Classification, but have different object shapes and so are easy to differentiate with Object Classification (round cells versus long and thin edge staining).
+An example is cells and edge staining of similar colour and intensity, that are both extracted by Pixel Classification, but have different object shapes and so are easy to differentiate with Object Classification ("round" cells versus "long and thin" edge staining).
 For example:

 |image6|